-As they age, seniors experience physical changes inside and out.
+Seniors experience physical changes as they age.
 Aging skin bruises easily, which can be sensitive and painful.
 Bruises, also called contusions, occur when trauma damages or ruptures tiny blood vessels beneath the skin.
-In most cases, bruising in older adults is the result of an injury, a fall, or a collision.
+In most cases, elderly skin bruising is the result of an injury, a fall, or a collision.
+Some types of elderly skin bruising are harmless, but others can indicate a more serious problem.

-Fragile skin is a common problem in older adults because skin cells divide more slowly, and skin begins to thin.
-Aging, sun exposure, and genetics all play a role in thinning of the skin.
+Fragile skin is a common problem in older adults because skin cells divide slowly, and skin begins to thin.
+Aging, sun exposure, and genetics play a role in skin thinning.

 In the elderly, skin retains less moisture and loses its elasticity.
 Its ability to repair itself diminishes, and wounds are slower to heal.
 Also, over time, people lose subcutaneous fat, which cushions and protects blood vessels.

 Treatment for senile purpura is usually not necessary.
-However, it can cause psychological distress, according to a study of the unsightly skin condition in the Journal of Clinical and Aesthetic Dermatology.
-If your aging parent is upset about senile purpura, reassure them it’s normal or suggest discussing it at their next doctor’s visit.
+However, it can cause psychological distress, according to a study in the Journal of Clinical and Aesthetic Dermatology.
+If your aging loved one is upset about senile purpura, reassure them it’s normal or suggest discussing it at their next doctor’s visit.

 Older adults who need intravenous (IV) procedures and shots may have bruises from minor blood vessel damage when the needle is inserted.
 In this case, you can briefly ice and compress an injection or IV site to reduce bruising.

-Another cause of bruising can be immobilization.
+Immobilization is another cause of elderly skin bruising.
 Like bedsores, bruising often occurs when a bedridden senior’s body begins to break down skin tissue after prolonged pressure and inactivity.
 Gently repositioning immobile or wheelchair-bound seniors throughout the day helps to prevent this skin deterioration.

-It’s difficult to prevent elderly bruising entirely.
-However, these precautions from Dr. Aarthi Anand, a geriatrician and family medicine doctor in Los Angeles, can help lower the risk of common causes of bruising in older adults:
+It’s difficult to prevent elderly skin bruising entirely.
+However, Dr. Aarthi Anand, a geriatrician and family medicine doctor in Los Angeles, suggests precautions that can help lower the risk of common causes of bruising in older adults:

 “When bruising is related to a serious medical condition, the elderly patient generally comes in for other symptoms,” Anand says.
 “But it’s important to seek medical attention if significant bruising occurs.
 In some cases, it can reveal health issues.”